• <GetStart>

 Description

-The Image.save function writes the contents of the Image object to a file specified by the string expression image_filename.
-The image can be saved in three formats, with the format determined by the file extension: JPEG (.jpg/.jpeg), PNG (.png), and BMP (.bmp).
-Although GIF files can be loaded by Image.load, images cannot be saved to the GIF format.
+The Image.save function writes the contents of the Image object to a file specified by the string expression image_file_path.
+The image can be saved in the following formats, with the format determined by the file extension:

-When saving to JPEG format, the quality can be specified using a named argument.
+When saving to JPEG or lossy WebP formats, the quality can be specified using a named argument.
 The numeric expression quality must be a value from 0 to 100, with 100 being the best quality.
 If not specified, a value of 95 is used.
 The file size will be bigger the higher the quality number.
-This value is ignored if not saving to JPEG format.
+WebP files can contain lossy or lossless image data.
+To save as a lossless WebP, use the value of notappl for quality.
+This quality value is ignored if not saving to JPEG or WebP formats.

 Return Value